 It’s not all just horror for me.
-I have OCD (obsessive collecting disorder), as you can see by photos of my music collection, below.
+I have OCD (obsessive collecting disorder), as you can see by photos and video of my music collection, below.
 But, first, there’s my show FUTURE FLASHBACKS.

 where retro gets revived, reworked, and reimagined

 On Internet radio station Flashback Alternatives, I’m DJ ScareBearDan, resurrecting the 1980s like something out of a midnight movie.
 As in, things are not…quite…the same anymore.

 My playlist includes new music by iconic artists, current remixes of alternative favorites, fresh takes on classic new wave songs, and modern tracks that perfectly capture that 80s sound.
 Just makes you want to slip into your 80s fashions and get physical to a Jane Fonda workout tape.